dabit3/react-notes/README.md

 ### What is GraphQL?

 GraphQL is a modern way of building APIs for your apps and interacting with your backend.
-It has many benefits over REST – such as using a single endpoint, powerful query syntax, data aggregation from multiple sources and a type system to describe the data –but the overall goal is to make your front-end development experience easy and more productive.
+It has many benefits over REST – such as using a single endpoint, powerful query syntax, data aggregation from multiple sources and a type system to describe the data – but the overall goal is to make your front-end development experience easy and more productive.

 The Amplify CLI will also help you when creating the GraphQL backend.